hitchtest/django-remindme/README.rst

 * Django all-auth

 There are some example tests in the project Django-RemindMe-Tests_ which you can clone inside this repository and run directly.
+Click the link and see the README for more details on how to run the tests (it's very easy).

 .. _Django-RemindMe-Tests: https://github.com/hitchtest/django-remindme-tests